alinex/node-report/README.md

 This report module should help you create complex reports in an easy way.
 You create a new object and append different text objects step by step.
-At last you may access the markdown text or get it converted to HTML.
+At last you may access the markdown text or get it converted to HTML and other formats.

 The key features are:

-- easy markdown writing
+- easy writing using API, markdown or AsciiDoc
-- feature rich markdown
+- feature rich markdown implementation based on commonmark
-- export as text, console, html (also optimized for email), pdf, png or jpg
+- export as text, console, HTML (also optimized for email), PDF, PNG and more
 - convert text to visual representation like qr, chart or UML
-- optimized interactive elements in html
+- optimized interactive elements in HTML output
-- configurable/themeable output
+- configurable/theme able output

 See example output within the different element descriptions below.